ShirakawaRyou/MobileAppDev-Project/README.md

 Yitang Li: Home Page, Login & Registration Page, User Page, User and Project Firebase database, Android Firebase notification

 Yunjia Zheng: New Project Page, Camera Page, iOS Firebase notification

+## External APIs ##
+By opening console.firebase.google.com, log in and open the project in your workspace, then it will work.